There are many alternatives to conventional wood-burning fireplaces available today. One of them is ethanol fireplaces which use bio ethanol fuel.

 An ethanol fireplace has two functions: it provides some heat to space and serves as a design element to add aesthetic appeal to any area.

-The most apparent advantage of an ethanol fireplace is that it can be installed anywhere without the need for vents, chimneys, or gas connections.
+The most apparent advantage of a bioethanol fireplace is that it can be installed anywhere without the need for vents, chimneys, or gas connections.

 Having an ethanol fireplace may be perfect if you have central heating but want a feature to create an ambient feel in your house.